 IPL 2020 Orange Cap Holder: KL Rahul Remains on Top With 670 Runs

-IPL 2020 Orange Cap Holder: Kings XI Punjab skipper KL Rahul has secured his spot on the top the run-scoring charts for the time being after he ended his campaign with 670 runs in 14 matches, almost 150 runs clear of David Warner and Shikhar Dhawan next men on the list.
+IPL 2020 Orange Cap Holder: Kings XI Punjab skipper KL Rahul has almost secured the spot on the top the run-scoring charts after he ended his campaign with 670 runs in 14 matches, which almost 150 runs clear of David Warner and Shikhar Dhawan, the next men on the list.

 - Cricketnext Staff

-IPL 2020 Orange Cap Holder: Kings XI Punjab skipper KL Rahul has secured his spot on the top the run-scoring charts for the time being after he ended his campaign with 670 runs in 14 matches, almost 150 runs clear of David Warner and Shikhar Dhawan next men on the list.
+IPL 2020 Orange Cap Holder: Kings XI Punjab skipper KL Rahul has almost secured the spot on the top the run-scoring charts after he ended his campaign with 670 runs in 14 matches, which almost 150 runs clear of David Warner and Shikhar Dhawan, the next men on the list.

 IPL 2020 | IPL SCHEDULE | IPL POINTS TABLE